Basic properties of lists #

 nth element #

-Alias of List.eraseIdx_eq_modifyNthTail
+Alias of List.eraseIdx_eq_modifyNthTail.

 map #

-of a composition of functions is equal to
+A single List.map of a composition of functions is equal to

-composing a List.map
+composing a List.map with another List.map, fully applied.

-This is the reverse direction of List.map_map
+This is the reverse direction of List.map_map.

 zipWith #